xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/api_structure.rst

 XOA Python API consists of two layers, :term:`High-Level API (HL-API)<HL-API>` and :term:`Low-Level API (LL-API)<LL-API>`, on top of the Xena proprietary binary API, as shown in the diagram below.

 :term:`LL-API` contains low-level API classes.
-The names of the classes match the command names in :term:`XOA CLI`, making it easy for developers to find the APIs you need for your test script.
+The names of the classes match the command names in :term:`XOA CLI`, making it easy for you to find the APIs you need for your test script.

 .. seealso::

     Read more about LL-API in :ref:`Low-Level API <low_level_api_label>`

-:term:`HL-API` uses the classes defined in LL-API and provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
+:term:`HL-API` uses the classes defined in LL-API and lets you quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.

 .. seealso::